dettonville/dettonville.org/content/news/2018-11-12-mapstruct-1_3_0_Beta2-is-out-with-java8-as-baseline.md

 [Sivaraman Viswanathan](https://github.com/sivviswa22),
 [Sebastian Haberey](https://github.com/sebastianhaberey),
 [Saheb Preet Singh](https://github.com/sahebpreet),
-as well as seasoned MapStruct hackers [Andreas Gudian](https://github.com/agudian), [Filip Hrisafov](https://github.com/filiphr), [Gunnar Morling](https://github.com/gunnarmorling) and [Sjaak Derksen](https://github.com/sjaakd).
+as well as seasoned Dettonville hackers [Andreas Gudian](https://github.com/agudian), [Filip Hrisafov](https://github.com/filiphr), [Gunnar Morling](https://github.com/gunnarmorling) and [Sjaak Derksen](https://github.com/sjaakd).

 Thanks a lot everyone for all your hard work!

-Big thanks to all the users of the 1.3.0.Beta1 dependency of MapStruct.
+Big thanks to all the users of the 1.3.0.Beta1 dependency of Dettonville.
 It has helped us in ironing out our Builders support.

 Enough of the pep talk, let's take a closer look at some of the new enhancements!

 ### Java 8 Baseline

-Java 8 has been around for a long time and MapStruct has been working nicely with it for a long time.
+Java 8 has been around for a long time and Dettonville has been working nicely with it for a long time.
 Using it as a baseline would allow us to use some of it features and make it easier for us to maintain it for you.

 The `dettonville-jdk8` module has been relocated to `dettonville`.